Irozaih/trillo/README.md

 *Copyright notice: [I am not offering any license in a prominent place!](https://choosealicense.com/no-permission/) This generally means that you have no permission from the creator of the software to use, modify, or share the software.*

 This is a course project, not a software library that could be useful to open source community!
 You can code your own version by following the course mentioned in the [first section of this readme file](#trillo-a-flexbox-project).
-Good luck, and may the fourth be with you! *pun intended*
+Good luck, and may the fourth be with you! *Pun intended. :see_no_evil: :hear_no_evil: :speak_no_evil:*

-Copyright &copy; 2020 by Irozaih.
-All rights reserver.
+Copyright &copy; 2020 by Irozaih. **All rights reserver.**

 ---